paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 When configuration is complete, restart your computer for all the changes to take effect.

-If you run into timeout issues at some point in the configuration process, latent internet connection may be the problem.
-To solve this simply rerun the above playbook and hopefully, things should be ok.
+When you run into connection timeout issues, at some point in the configuration process, latent internet connection may be the problem.
+To solve this, simply rerun the above playbook and hopefully, things should be ok.

 ### Available roles